pdeljanov/Symphonia/README.md

 | Great   | Most media streams play.
 Inaudible glitches may be present.
 Most common features are supported.                          |
 | Perfect | All media streams play.
 No audible or inaudible glitches.
 All required features are supported.                          |

-A classification of usable indicates the end of major development.
+A classification of Great indicates the end of major development.
 Though bugs and smaller issues can occur, it would generally be safe to use in an application.
 Compliance testing according to standards will be delayed until most codecs and demuxers are implemented so it's expected that many will stay in the category for a while.

 ### Formats (Demux)